lingui/js-lingui/website/docs/tutorials/react-patterns.md

 Sometimes you need to pick between different messages to display, depending on the value of a variable.
 For example, imagine you have a numeric "status" code that comes from an API, and you need to display a message representing the current status.

-A simple way to do this, is to make an object that maps the possible values of "status" to message descriptors (tagged with the [`defineMessage`](/docs/ref/macro.md#definemessage) macro), and render them as needed with lazy translation:
+A simple way to do this, is to make an object that maps the possible values of "status" to message descriptors (tagged with the [`defineMessage`](/docs/ref/macro.md#definemessage) macro), and render them as needed with deferred translation:

 ```jsx
 import { msg } from "@lingui/macro";